conan-io/docs/examples/tools/system/package_manager.rst

 The **conanfile.py** file is the recipe that packages the ncurses library.
 Finally, the **consumer** directory contains a simple C++ application that uses the ncurses library, we will visit it later.

-When packaging a pre-built system library, we do not need to build a project from the source, but only to install the system library and package its information.
+When packaging a pre-built system library, we do not need to build the project from source, but only to install the system library and package its information.
 In this case, we are going to check the **conanfile.py** file that packages the ncurses library first: